 Where to get help

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
-If you are not satisfied with their response, you can visit the
+For complaints relating to tourism services or products, contact your service provider.
+If you aren't satisfied with their response, you can visit the

-New Zealand consumer affairs website to lodge a complaint, and let your travel agent know.
+New Zealand consumer affairs website to lodge a complaint.

 72-76 Hobson Street